tempelaar-team/qclab-dev/docs/index.rst

-..
-QClab documentation master file, created by sphinx-quickstart on Mon Jul 15 16:14:45 2024.
+.. qc_lab documentation master file, created by sphinx-quickstart on Mon Jul 15 16:14:45 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the QClab!
+Welcome to the qc_lab!
 ===================================

-**QClab** (pronounced "QC" "lab") is a Python package designed for performing mixed quantum-classical (MQC) dynamics simulations.
+**qc_lab** (pronounced "qc" "lab") is a Python package designed for performing mixed quantum-classical (MQC) dynamics simulations.
-It offers a flexible framework that supports various popular MQC algorithms in a way that is independent of the physical system being studied.
-QClab also provides several built-in physical models, serving as starting points for exploring MQC dynamics or creating more elaborate models.
+It offers a flexible framework that supports various popular MQC algorithms in a way that is independent of the physical system being studied. qc_lab also provides several built-in physical models, serving as starting points for exploring MQC dynamics or creating more elaborate models.

 Capabilities
 ------------